holalluis/dotfiles/README.md

 my configuration file for vim

 ## how I use it
-I have thie file in ~/vimrc/vimrc, and this line in ~/.vimrc:
+I have this file in ~/vimrc/vimrc, and this line in ~/.vimrc:

 ```vim
   source "~/vimrc/vimrc"